DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 Follow the steps below to create and initialize a report:

-1. Add a DevExpress Report component using the Visual Studio's New Item wizard.
+1. Add a DevExpress Report component using the Visual Studio New Item wizard.
 2. Drag and drop a `CollectionDataSource` component from the Visual Studio toolbox and change its `ObjectTypeName` to `WebAPI.BusinessObjects.Post`.
 3. Drag & drop all discovered fields from the Field List window onto the Report details surface.